ArctosDB/documentation-wiki/_documentation/catalog.markdown

 identifiers on the Internet, and at least [one registry](http://grbio.org) for such abbreviations has been established.

+## Taxonomy Source

+Collections may choose and order any number of [cttaxonomy_source](https://arctos.database.museum/info/ctDocumentation.cfm?table=cttaxonomy_source).
+Classifications are applied to records from the first source which includes data for all taxa used in an identification.

 ## Searching

 From SpecimenSearch, Catalog Number accepts arguments of several forms.